coder/docs/workspaces/ssh.md

 1. [Create a dev URL](devurls.md)
 1. Run `coder config-ssh` using the Coder CLI

-Once done, you can access the dev URL port using:
+Once done, you can configure the dev URL port using:

 ```console
 ssh -L [localport]:localhost:[remoteport] coder.[workspace]